icopy-site/awesome-cn/docs/awesome/awesome-angular.md

 * [ngx-hover-preload](https://github.com/mgechev/ngx-hover-preload) - Preload Angular lazy-loaded routes on mouse over.
 * [skeletonizer](https://github.com/lukaVarga/skeletonizer) - A lightweight package that provides a simple way to create skeletonized views for your application.
 It has adapters for Vue and Angular and is highly customizable and easy to use.
 * [dz-ngx-element](https://github.com/zdigambar/dz-ngx-element) - [NgxElement](https://www.npmjs.com/package/@zdigambar/ngx-element) enables to lazy load Angular components in non-angular applications.
 The library will register a custom element to which you can pass an attribute to specify what component you want to load.
+* [ngx-loading-overlay](https://github.com/shaman-apprentice/ngx-loading-overlay) - An Angular directive adding a loading overlay to your HTML.

 #### Loggers